Excel Line Column Chart 2 Axes

 If you use two different chart types in a single chart, it's called a combination chart, like the line-column chart shown below.
 This example is on 2 axes, and the steps are shown below

-In Excel, you can select data on a worksheet, and insert a chart based on that data.
+In Microsoft Excel, you can select data on a worksheet, and insert a chart based on that data.
 You select a specific chart type, such as a column chart, and all of the series are created with that chart type.

 For some charts, you might prefer to see one or more of the series in a different chart type, such as a line chart.
-If you use two different chart types in a single chart, it's called a combination chart, like the line-column chart shown below.
+If you use two different chart types in a single chart, it's called a combination chart (or combo chart), like the line-column chart shown below.

 To see the steps for creating a line-column chart, please watch this short video.
 There are step-by-step written instructions below this video.

 In the example shown below, the product name, number of cases sold, and sales amount are in adjacent columns

 At the bottom of the list, the total amount is calculated, using the SUM function.
 The total can be included in the chart, or left out.

-First, we'll create a column chart from all of the data, and later we'll change one series to a line chart.
+First, we'll create a column chart from all of the data, and later we'll change one series in the Excel graph to a line chart.